 Policies surrounding refugee employment are a good example of this dynamic.
 Locking them out of the labor market may subdue backlash from constituents who worry about facing competition for jobs, or who want to discourage refugees from entering the country and remaining there indefinitely.
 But it also leaves them dependent on the government, unable to pay taxes, and poorly positioned to find work when their asylum applications are finally approved after a long, idle wait.

 Yet most EU countries take this route, barring refugees from working for a period of time after arrival.
 What does it cost them?
-According to new research from the Immigration Policy Lab (IPL) at ETH Zurich and Stanford University, governments that impose these temporary “employment bans” are paying a higher price than they realize.
+According to IPL research, governments that impose these temporary “employment bans” are paying a higher price than they realize.

 Measuring the Costs